 As they don’t want to give away their camouflage, frogfishes typically just lay and wait for prey.
 However, they make small adjustments to their position with their fins.
 When they spot potential prey, they follow it with their eyes.

 Different species of the frogfish have different lures (escae), which they wave in front of their mouth to attract prey.
 Some have lures that resemble shrimps, others fishes, worms or tiny squids.
 Recent research has shown the striated frogfish’s lure to be biofluorescent.SportDiver: 14 facts you didn’t know about frogfish

-As soon as it approaches roughly within seven body lengths, the frogfish starts to use their rod (illicium) and lure (esca) to get the prey closer.
+As soon as it approaches roughly seven body lengths, the frogfish starts to use its rod (illicium) and lure (esca) to get the prey closer.
 The esca doesn’t only look like the preferred food of the prey it is also moved in the same fashion.